rsegecin/docker.github.io/compose/compose-file/index.md

 > **Note**: The secret must already exist or be
 > [defined in the top-level `secrets` configuration](#secrets-configuration-reference)
 > of this stack file, or stack deployment will fail.
+Docker secrets are only available to swarm services, not to standalone containers.
+To use this feature, consider adapting your container to run as a service with a scale of 1.

 #### Short syntax